ethz-asl/config_utilities/README.md

   MyClass::MyClass(const Config& config) : config_(config.checkValid()) {}
   ```
 * For projects consisting of a library and a ROS-package, the configs don't have any ROS dependency and can be used in the library.
-  In the ROS-package, configs can be created from NodeHandles without additional code required:
+  In the ROS-package, configs can be created from NodeHandles without requiring additional code:
   ```c++
   MyConfig c = config_utilities::getConfigFromRos<MyConfig>(nh_private);
   ```
-* Verbose and clear printing for debugging/verification can be setup for the entire project:
+* Verbose and clear printing for debugging or verification can be setup for the entire project:
   ```c++
   config_utilities::GlobalSettings::default_print_width = 80;
   std::cout << config.toString() << std::endl;